bloominstituteoftechnology/java-crudyrestaurants/README.md

 ![Image of Database Layout](java-crudyrestaurant-read-db.png)

-Two different applications exist
+Four different applications exist

+- crudyrestaurants_initial - The beginnings of the application.
+The basic framework plus the Restaurant class
+- crudyrestaurants_model - The application will all the seed data added and the models for all of the tables
-- crudyrestaurants_read - Includes only reading data
+- crudyrestaurants_read - The application with a representative group of GETs.
-- crudyrestaurants_delete_save_update - Finishes the CRUD application by adding Creating, Updating, and Deleting
+- crudyrestaurants_crud - Finishes the CRUD application by adding Creating, Updating, and Deleting